 We also collect information about you when you voluntarily provide your personal details to us via our Patient Satisfaction Questionnaire.

 The processing of your personal information is necessary to enable The London Orthopaedic Clinic UK Ltd to conform with Article 6 (b) of GDPR and we would not be able to treat you without having access to detailed personal information.

 How do we use the information we hold about our patients?

-To ensure you are receiving care according to your clinical needs, in accordance with Article 9 (2) (h) of GDPR, we process personal data relating to your health and we may use information about you to enable us to arrange appointments with the appropriate clinician(s), hospital and/or other facility for consultation, investigations and/or treatment.
+To ensure you are receiving care according to your clinical needs, in accordance with Article 9 (2) (h) of GDPR, we process personal data relating to your health and we may use information about you to enable us to arrange appointments with the appropriate TLOC clinician(s), at Mayo Clinic Healthcare and/or other hospital or facility for consultation, investigations and/or treatment.

 If you have been referred to us by another medical or allied professional, we may disclose details of your consultation/investigations/treatment to them where appropriate.
 You can ask for some information not to be shared but this may result in the delivery of your care being less efficient.